ManabuMiwa/postgres-pgadmin-docker/README.md

 docker cp AdventureWorks.tar postgres-pgadmin-docker_pgadmin_1:/var/lib/pgadmin/storage/admin_example.com
 ```

-* If you plan to deploy this repo to the host that publically available, I strongly recommend to change default password to the strong one ASAP.
+* If you plan to deploy this repo to a host that is publically available, I strongly recommend to change default password to the strong one ASAP.

 ## License